NicolaTamanini/NicolaTamanini.github.io/CV.md

 1. FONDECYT Regular Competition, Chile, 2018

+### Referee for scientific prizes

+1. Prix Paul Langevin of the Société Française de Physique

 ### Travel research grants

 - STSM from the COST action GWverse for a two-week visit to E. M. Rossi (Leiden Observatory) in 2019 [€2000]